abhi2020-ds/abhi2020-ds.github.io/README.md

  > "Have the **courage** to follow your **heart** and **intuition**."
 Steve Jobs

-  This GitPage is under construction and would consist of code snippets and concepts around data science and data engineering projects.
-Technologies used throughout will be traditional SQL, Python, R, Cognos and PowerBI.
-Once there is a framework built up, I will expand this repo to other applications such as Microsoft 365 Suite Tips and Tricks.
+  This Git page consists of code snippets and concepts related to data science and data engineering.
+Blogs would be around industry standards around languages and tools such as SQL, Python, R, Cognos and PowerBI.

-  Feel free to contribute to this page as well as other repositories associated with my git account.
-Looking forward to exploring world of data science through lens of different technologies.
+Looking forward to exploring world of data engineering and data science.

 - [x] Modify Readme.md :+1:
 - [x] Update the Gitpage
 - [ ] Categorize repos based on technologies and languages